aragon/connect/docs/connectors-reference/voting-app.md

 const voting = new Voting(VOTING_APP_ADDRESS, VOTING_APP_SUBGRAPH_URL)
 ```

-Once you have a an instance of the `Voting` object, you can use the API below to fetch the data.
+Once you have a an instance of the `TokenManager` object, you can use the following API to fetch data.

 ### voting\#votesForApp\(appAddress, first, skip\)

-Get the list of votes of a Voting app.
+Get the list of votes in the provided Voting app.

 | Name | Type | Description |
 | :--- | :--- | :--- |